pcubillos/pyratbay/docs/api.rst

         Database type of each database.
     tlifile: String
         Output TLI file name.
-    wllow: String or float
+    wl_low: String or float
         Lower wavelength boundary to consider.
 If float, assume units from wlunits input.
-Otherwise, wllow sets the value and units (for example: '1.0 um').
+Otherwise, wl_low sets the value and units (for example: '1.0 um').
-    wlhigh: String or float
+    wl_high: String or float
         High wavelength boundary to consider.
 If float, assume units from wlunits input.
-Otherwise, wlhigh sets the value and units.
+Otherwise, wl_high sets the value and units.
     wlunits: String
-        Wavelength units (when not specified in wllow nor wlhigh).
+        Wavelength units (when not specified in wl_low nor wl_high).
     log: Log object
         An mc3.utils.Log instance to log screen outputs to file.